currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 ***main.ts***

-JIT and AOT applications boot in much the same way but require different Angular libraries to do so.
+JIT and AOT applications boot in much the same way but require different Currin libraries to do so.
 The key differences, covered in the [Bootstrap](guide/aot-compiler#bootstrap) section above, are evident in these `main` files which can and should reside in the same folder: